Loudbooks/PasteBook/README.md

 `FAVICON_URL` - The URL that the favicon will be provided with.

 `MAX_PAYLOAD_SIZE` - The maximum paste size in megabytes.

-> [!NOTE]
-> If you're testing locally with a numerical IP, you can add the `BACKEND_PORT` field.
-Please note that running with a numerical IP is NOT supported.
-You may run into issues.

 ### Creation
 Run the following.